| Hi, I am Alexi and I was born at 1:00 am on June 30th 2002(just happened to be my grandparents 51st anniversary). I was

 bowed and significantly shortened and she was told that I had achondroplasia (a form of dwarfism)

+but shortly after birth I did not appear to have this diagnosis.
 I was seen by Genetics at UNC at 5 days old and after a skeletal survey it was suggested that I had Hypophosphatasia.

 This is a rare autosomal recessive disease that is characterized by soft bones and that if picked up in infancy , 50% of infants

+die by 6 months.
+This was a devastating diagnosis and everyone prayed and took lots of pictures.
 In the first 2 weeks my mom and dad kept telling the doctors that there was something wrong with my leg and that I was

 in pain.
 Almost universally they would not listen and at 2 1/2 weeks old my pediatrician snapped my right femur while